Tuncester, New South Wales: Cubawee

 After white townspeople objected to their presence in the town, in 1931 the government moved the Aboriginal people from the camps in North Lismore to a new reserve at Tuncester, around 7 km away.
 The new residents renamed the reserve "Cubawee", meaning "place of full and plenty" (or "plentiful food") in the Bundjalung language.
 (Note: The word was transcribed in a 1912 newspaper article as "Cobiwoy".)
 The land comprised around 5-6 acres of land with river access (Leycester Creek), carved out from land used by travelling stock, granted by the Pastures Protection Board under an arrangement with the Aborigines Protection Board.
 The official name was Tuncester Reserve.

 Tuncester Reserve, or Cubawee, was a self-managed Aboriginal settlement from 1932 until 1965, situated in the land of the Bundjalung people.
 The residents experienced a lot of racism from the townspeople, including having to stand up on the school bus.
 Aboriginal people who did not want to be governed by white managers on stations and reserves found their way to Cubawee, and Pastor Frank Roberts later recruited some of these people to the Aborigines Progressive Association.

 Cubawee School was in existence in 1932.
 The first wedding took place in the new church at Cubawee in July 1935, when Grace Roberts married Clem Ritchie.

 From 1937 (or earlier? it was run by Frank Roberts (1899–1968), who had become an evangelical Christian under the United Aborigines Mission before moving from Cabbage Tree Island to Cubawee.
-Frank Snr's son, Frank Roberts Jnr, was also a pastor, and his daughter is Rhoda Roberts.
+Frank Snr's son, Frank Roberts Jnr, was also a pastor, and his daughter was Rhoda Roberts (1959–2026).

 In March 1939 it was reported that George Gollan, then Chief Secretary of New South Wales, wanted to close down the reserve owing to "rampant vice".
 He said that a new Aborigines Protection Board would soon be reconstituted under special legislation to be introduced into parliament, as there was no manager in charge of the reserve.
 In November 1939, the Aborigines Protection Board announced that it would not be building more homes at Tuncester Reserve owing to shortage of funds.

 In 1940 Pastor Roberts and his eldest son organised a Christian convention at Cubawee, in which hundreds of people participated.
 This became an annual event.